phonegap/phonegap-plugin-push/docs/API.md

 `ios.badge` | `boolean` | `false` | Optional.
 If `true` the device sets the badge number on receipt of notification. **Note:** the value you set this option to the first time you call the init method will be how the application always acts.
 Once this is set programmatically in the init method it can only be changed manually by the user in Settings>Notifications>`App Name`.
 This is normal iOS behaviour.
 `ios.sound` | `boolean` | `false` | Optional.
 If `true` the device plays a sound on receipt of notification. **Note:** the value you set this option to the first time you call the init method will be how the application always acts.
 Once this is set programmatically in the init method it can only be changed manually by the user in Settings>Notifications>`App Name`.
 This is normal iOS behaviour.
 `ios.clearBadge` | `boolean` | `false` | Optional.
 If `true` the badge will be cleared on app startup.

+#### iOS GCM support

+The following properties are used if you want use GCM on iOS.

 `ios.senderID` | `string` | `undefined` (Native) | Maps to the project number in the Google Developer Console.
 Setting this uses GCM for notifications instead of native
 `ios.gcmSandbox` | `boolean` | `false` | Whether to use prod or sandbox GCM setting.
 Defaults to false.
 `ios.topics` | `array` | `[]` | Optional.
 If the array contains one or more strings each string will be used to subscribe to a GcmPubSub topic.
 Note: only usable in conjunction with `senderID`.

+##### How GCM on iOS works.

+First it is kind of a misnomer as GCM does not send push messages directly to devices running iOS.

+What happens is on the device side is that it registers with APNS, then that registration ID is sent to GCM which returns a different GCM specific ID.
+That is the ID you get from the push plugin `registration` event.

+When you send a message to GCM using that ID, what it does is look up the APNS registration ID on it's side and forward the message you sent to GCM on to APSN to deliver to your iOS device.

+Make sure that the certificate you build with matches your `gcmSandbox` value.

+- If you build your app as development and set `gcmSandbox: false` it will fail.
+- If you build your app as production and set `gcmSandbox: true` it will fail.
+- If you build your app as development and set `gcmSandbox: true` but haven't uploaded the development certs to Google it will fail.
+- If you build your app as production and set `gcmSandbox: false` but haven't uploaded the production certs to Google it will fail.

+> Note: The integration between GCM and APNS is a bit finicky.
+Personally, I feel it is much better to send pushes to Android using GCM and pushes to iOS using APNS which this plugin does support.

 ### Example